enclustra/meta-enclustra-socfpga/meta-enclustra-refdes/README.md

 # Yocto BSP Layer for Enclustra Modules equipped with Intel FPGA SoCs

-This layer provides baseboard support for Enclustra System-on-Chip modules equipped with Intel FPGA SoCs.
+This layer provides a reference design for Enclustra System-on-Chip modules equipped with Intel FPGA SoCs.

 For more information on available Enclustra Modules, please visit: